 The labor market regimes of Denmark and Norway – One Nordic model?

-The article has been published in Journal of Industrial Relations.
+Article published in Journal of Industrial Relations, April 2015.